Principal Stress & Mohr's Circle Calculator

 Sign Conventions

 Tensile normal stress is positive and compression is negative.
 A positive τxy acts in the conventional sense on the positive x-face.
 The principal angle θp is reported as the rotation from the x-axis to the major principal direction, positive counter-clockwise.
-Because the maximum-shear planes are always 45° from the principal planes, θs = θp− 45°.
+Because the maximum-shear planes are 45° from the principal planes, one maximum-shear plane is reported as θs = θp− 45°.

 From Principal Stresses to Yield